segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 #### Device Connection Mode (Bundled Mobile SDK)

-We support Mixpanel push notifications automatically via the [didRegisterForRemoteNotificationsWithDeviceToken method](/docs/libraries/ios/#how-do-i-use-push-notifications-).
+We support Mixpanel push notifications automatically using the [didRegisterForRemoteNotificationsWithDeviceToken method](/docs/libraries/ios/#how-do-i-use-push-notifications-).

 For *in-app* notifications and surveys, you can follow the Mixpanel documentation [here](https://mixpanel.com/help/reference/ios-inapp-messages).
 You can use the native functionality to control when to show an in-app message by following the instructions [here](/docs//connections/sources/catalog/libraries/mobile/ios/#what-if-your-sdk-doesn-t-support-feature-x-) and calling the native Mixpanel methods.

 #### Cloud Connection Mode (Unbundled/ Serverside)

-If you are using Mixpanel server side and you have access to your users' device tokens, you can import into Mixpanel by sending the token via `context.device.token` as described in our [specs](/docs/connections/spec/common/#context) with an `identify` call.
+If you are using Mixpanel server side and you have access to your users' device tokens, you can import into Mixpanel by sending the token using `context.device.token` as described in our [specs](/docs/connections/spec/common/#context) with an `identify` call.
 We will send the token as Mixpanel's special trait `$ios_devices`.
 This only works on iOS.
 In order to use push on Android, you must bundle the Mixpanel SDK.

 For example, using our [node library](/docs/connections/sources/catalog/libraries/server/node/):